JeromeChallet/technical-documentation-page/README.md

-# Census Web Page
+# Technical Web Page

-Welcome to the Tribute Page to Michael Crichton, a simple HTML and CSS page designed to learn about his lifetime accomplishements.
+Welcome to the Technical page for JS, a simple HTML and CSS page designed to learn about Javascript basics.

 ## Introduction